We all appreciate good, clean water, right? Well, thanks to work by a team that

 planning in the Brazos River watershed.

-With between 150 and 200 sites throughout the basin, the Authority collects data every one to three
+With over 125 sites throughout the basin, the Authority collects data every one to three

 months, depending on the site, said Tiffany Morgan, Authority environmental services manager.
 Technicians test for everything from temperature and salinity

 The data collected is sent to TCEQ, and is used as part of the state’s 305(b) Water Quality Inventory

 Report, an overall assessment of Texas waters.
 Those locations that don’t meet state quality standards are added to the 303(d) List of Impaired Waterbodies.

 Each March, basin stakeholders gather at the Authority’s headquarters in Waco for the Brazos basin CRP

 steering committee meeting.
 There participants discuss areas of the basin that need priority in water quality testing.

 Also, every five years the Authority issues a Basin Summary Report, which includes assessments of

 waterways within the basin, recommendations, stakeholder input and public outreach activities.